magento/devdocs/guides/v2.2/frontend-dev-guide/templates/template-security.md

 * Output in double quotes without variables doesn't need escaping (for example `echo "some text"`)

-* For all other cases, escape the data using [specific escape functions for templates](#escape-functions-for-templates).
+* For all other cases, escape the data using [specific escape functions](#escape-functions-for-templates).

 The following code sample illustrates the XSS-safe output in templates: